top of page

 This line of research explores the psychological processes underlying citizens' support for different forms of intergroup violence and violent activism, and their consequences for intergroup conflict.
 Alongside my intrerest in support for political violence which is inflicted through action (e.g., support for military actions and civilian casualties, social exclusion and discrimination), I am particularly interested in intergroup harm which is inflicted through inaction ("passive" aggression, neglect, disregard).

-The role of social identity mechanisms in shaping political attitudes
+The role of social identity mechanisms in shaping intergroup conflict

 In this line of research, I focus on the role of group-based dynamics (e.g., perceived group norms, intergroup distinctiveness threats) in shaping political attitudes and preferences, and facilitating or mitigating conflict on the inter- and intra-national levels.
 In addition, I explore the overlapping nature of group identifications across intergroup domains (e.g., religious, national, ideological and ethnic), and how this overlap facilitates, or camouflages, internal conflicts.